We'll help you find the right solution for your needs

 He is Certified as a Specialist in Criminal Trial Advocacy by the National Board of Trial Advocacy, and is Certified as a Specialist in Criminal Law by the State Bar of California Board of Legal Specialization.
 In 2009, he became the first criminal law attorney from the San Joaquin Valley to be named a Fellow of the Litigation Counsel of America.

-He is AV Preeminent Peer Review Rated by LexisNexis Martindale-Hubbell.
-He is a member of the National Trial Lawyers.
-He is listed in Marquis Who's Who in America, and Marquis Who's Who in American Law, and was listed in Super Lawyers from 2006-09.
+He is AV Preeminent Peer Review Rated by Martindale-Hubbell.
+He is a Barrister of the Order of Centurions and a member of the National Trial Lawyers.
+He is listed in Marquis Who's Who in America, Marquis Who's Who in American Law, and Super Lawyers.

-He is the author of "Jury Deliberations and Verdict" in California Criminal Law Procedure and Practice (1998-2013), "Injury and Death" and "Increased Punishment for Prior Similar Offenses" in California Criminal Sentencing Enhancements (2012-13), and "Monetary Sanctions" in the Contempt Defense Manual (2007).
+He is the author of "Right to Speedy Trial" and "Jury Deliberations and Verdict" in California Criminal Law Procedure and Practice (2013-17), "Injury and Death" and "Increased Punishment for Prior Similar Offenses" in California Criminal Sentencing Enhancements (2012-17), and "Monetary Sanctions" in the Contempt Defense Manual (2007, 15).

-He has been a trial advocacy instructor at the California Public Defenders Association Trial Skills Institute (2001-11), and a lecturer on discovery, jury selection, cross-examination, closing argument, sentencing, and ethics at the State Bar of California Annual Meeting and the State Bar of California Section Education Institute (2003-12).
+He has been a trial advocacy instructor at the California Public Defenders Association Trial Skills Institute (2001-09, 11, 13-15), and a lecturer on discovery, jury selection, cross-examination, closing argument, sentencing, ethics, and civility at the State Bar of California Annual Meeting and the State Bar of California Section Education Institute (2003-15).

 In recognition of his writing, instructing, and lecturing, he received the Spirit of CEB (Continuing Education of the Bar) Award in 2008 at the State Bar of California Annual Meeting.

-He serves on the State Bar of California Criminal Law Advisory Commission, the State Bar of California Criminal Law Section Executive Committee, and the Board of Governors of California Attorneys for Criminal Justice.
+He has served on the State Bar of California Criminal Law Advisory Commission, the State Bar of California Criminal Law Section Executive Committee, and the Board of Governors of California Attorneys for Criminal Justice.

 He was admitted to the California Bar in 1977 and the District of Columbia Bar in 1985.
 He received his Bachelor of Arts from the University of Michigan and his Juris Doctor from the University of Illinois.